mikowals/batch-insert/README.md

       //called with err or res where res is array of created _id values });

-Client side use requires setting allow / deny rules on the collection or being completely insecure with the autopublish package.
+Client side security is managed with allow / deny rules on the collection.
 For server call no allow / deny rules are checked.